ilichka/mobX-snippet/README.md

 }
 ```

-Now lets move to our counter `component`.
+Now let's move to our counter `component`.
 To make our component observable we have to wrap it
 in `observer` function.
 Now if state changes, our component would rerender.

-Lets investigate how to work with objects and async code in mobx.
+Let's investigate how to work with objects and async code in mobx.

 Create todo class.